Ayush-Mi/Realtime_Face_Detection_And_Recognition/README.md

 ## Running examples

-1.Create a folder with images of known person.
+1. Create a folder with images of known person.

-2.Copy the path of the folder and paste it in live.py and client.py
+2. Copy the path of the folder and paste it in live.py and client.py

-3.Edit the path of .dat model in live.py, client.py and server.py
+3. Edit the path of .dat model in live.py, client.py and server.py

 ### Single System Model